February 11th, 2025

 Cellulase: The Leading Long-Term Treatment for Cellulite

 Cellulaze also offers results that last longer than energy-based treatments or injectables.
-If you’re interested, consider scheduling a consultation with Dr. Thomas Bell.
-He’ll sit down with you to discuss your concerns and desired goals.
-He’ll also create a personalized treatment plan using Cellulaze.
+If you’re interested, consider scheduling a consultation with Toronto Plastic Surgeons Wellness Centre.
+Our team will sit down with you to discuss your concerns and desired goals and create a personalized treatment plan using Cellulaze.

 Injectable Treatments (QWO)

 Injectables are an FDA-approved treatment to help eliminate cellulite.
-Most patients need to go through multiple sessions to get their desired results but the results are long-lasting.
-However, patients may experience bruising and swelling after each of the sessions.
+Most patients need multiple sessions to achieve their desired results, but those results are long-lasting.
+However, patients may experience bruising and swelling after each session.

 Energy-Based Treatments (Radiofrequency, Ultrasound, Laser, Acoustic Wave Therapy)